derivexyz/v2-core/README.md

 slither src --exclude-low
 ```

-### To Triage findings
+#### Triage issues

 Make sure to triage all findings introduced by new PR.
-They should be added to `slither.db`.
+They should be appended to `slither.db.json` after the following:

 ```shell
 slither src --exclude-low --triage-mode